Jonah-Fullen/Haunted-Mansion-Escape-Game/README.md

 # Haunted-Mansion-Escape-Game
+Created in Senior Year.
 Top-down view escape room game developed using Java and JavaFX in SceneBuilder for an Object-Oriented Programming and Design class.
 Was developed as a 5 member group project where I was voted the group leader.
 I wrote the vast majority of the code while other members worked on creating the graphics and storyboard text.